TheHamkerCat/Telegram_VC_Bot/README.md

 8. Run JioSaavn Server `python3 jiosaavn/app.py` Only do this if you want to play songs from JioSaavn too
 9. Run the bot `python3 tgvcbot.py`
 10. Open Telegram and start voice chat.
-11. Send commands to bot to play music.
+11. Send [commads](https://github.com/thehamkercat/Telegram_VC_Bot/blob/master/README.md#commands) to bot to play music.

 ## Commands